gmagana/clean-architecture-example-csharp/README.md

 You can use this project to see a fully implemented scaffold of a Clean Architecture in C# as you study the principles.
 You can also use this as a blank slate from which to build your systems.
 ### Compiling and running the code

-There are two versions of this code, one for .NET Core 3.0 and another for .NET Framework 4.8.
+There are two versions of this code, one for .NET 6.0 (Formerly .NET Core) and another for .NET Framework 4.8.
 They are both under the **src/** directory.

+I've stopped adding features to the .NET Framework version of the system simply because .NET is now "the" framework to use for new development.
+I will continue to update the referenced libraries, but no new features will be added.

 The code compiles and runs as-is, and runs with a bare-bones of interaction between components in "the Clean Architecture way" so you can see it in action and start experimenting right away.